John of Islay, Earl of Ross

 John of Islay (or John MacDonald) (1434–1503), Earl of Ross, fourth (and last) Lord of the Isles, and Mac Domhnaill (chief of Clan Donald), was a pivotal figure in late medieval Scotland: specifically in the struggle for power with James Stewart, James III of Scotland, in the remoter formerly Norse-dominated regions of the kingdom.
 His defeat in this conflict led to rebellion against John by his illegitimate son Angus Óg, resulting in the defeat of John's fleet at the Battle of Bloody Bay in the early 1480s.
 Thereafter and until his death in 1503 John remained an inconsequential figure while, until his murder in 1490, Angus continued to dominate the affairs of Clan Donald.
 In 1493 James IV brought the Lordship of the Isles to an end.

 Early life

 John was born to Alexander of Islay, Earl of Ross and Lord of the Isles, and Elizabeth, daughter of Alexander Seton the lord of Gordon and Huntly.
 He succeeded to his father's territories in 1449 while a still a minor.

 Marriage

 John's marriage to Elizabeth Livingstone had been determined by the usual calculations of profit and position, as were those of other important people of the time.
-There was one important difference with the alliance of John and Elizabeth: he came from a great landed family, she did not.
-Elizabeth was the daughter of Sir James Livingstone, a powerful politician during the minority of James II, but in a conservative, land-based society, a figure of no lasting significance.
+There was one important difference with the alliance of John and Elizabeth: he came from a great landed family.
+Elizabeth was the daughter of Sir James Livingstone, a powerful politician during the minority of James II, but in a conservative, land-based society.
 John, with a large following at his heels, rich as he was, always craved more land.
-Sir James' power was purely personal, and his daughter would not normally have been considered as a suitable match for the Lord of the Isles.
-Instead of growing to love or at least respect Elizabeth, John came to loathe her.
+Sir James' power was purely personal.